sammrai/vercel_starter/README.md

   api/hello/route.js   → Example Node.js serverless function
   layout.jsx           → Root layout & metadata
   page.jsx             → Landing page template
-public/                → Static assets
+public/                → Static assets live here
 ```

 ## Customisation Ideas
-- Swap the copy and styling in `app/page.jsx` to match your product.
+- Replace the copy and styling in `app/page.jsx` with your product messaging.
-- Add more routes under `app/api/*` to connect to databases or third-party services.
+- Add additional API routes under `app/api/*` to integrate databases or third-party services.
-- Bring in environment variables through Vercel Project Settings.
+- Define environment variables in Vercel Project Settings and read them at runtime.

-## Deploying
+## Deploying to Vercel
-See [DEPLOYMENT.md](./DEPLOYMENT.md) for a step-by-step guide to deploying this repository on Vercel.
+1. Push this repository to your Git provider (GitHub, GitLab, or Bitbucket).
+2. Open [vercel.com/new](https://vercel.com/new) and import the repository.
+3. Accept the suggested defaults (`npm run build`, output directory `.next`) and click **Deploy**.

+No extra CLI commands are required—Vercel handles the build and provisioning directly from the dashboard.